AdamShmanske/Baltimore-Morris-County-NJ-Income-Data/README.md

 These results can be used to truly illustrate the wealth differences between even the lowest quartile of NJ residents and the highest quartile of Baltimore residents.
 This illustrated wealth difference can be used for a wide range of purposes.

 ## Excel Directions
 - [Excel Directions](https://github.com/AdamShmanske/Baltimore-Morris-County-NJ-Income-Data/blob/master/Income%20Comparison%20Baltimore%20Data%20Excel%20Instructions.xls) for this project are embedded within this link.
-This provides a step-by-step guide on the data analyis performed in this project.
+This provides a step-by-step guide on the data analysis performed in this project.